 Assessing performance of comparative tests

 We analyzed these data sets using our AncCond function implemented in the R package EvobiR (Blackmon 2015).
 We supplied this R function with the unaltered phylogenetic trees and the corresponding tip data of the discrete and continuous traits.
 For the case of unidirectional evolution, scenario 1, we set the rate of evolution from state 2 to state 1 to zero and fixed the root of the tree to state 1.
 We also chose to prune continuous data from taxa exhibiting the derived state of the discrete character.
 This is not entirely applicable to this simulated data, as the continuous character was simulated completely independently of the discrete character.
 However, we chose to utilize this option in our analysis because, in practice, it is not always clear when the continuous character’s evolution is entirely independent of the discrete character’s, and because it is important to test our method under the most conservative conditions.
-When assessing data generated under scenarios two and three, we followed the same approach but allowed two separate rates of for transitions in the discrete trait, made no assumptions on the original state at the root of the tree, allowed for two rates in the evolution of the discrete trait (from 1 to 2 and 2 to 1), and pruned no data.
-In assessing the data from scenario four we followed the same procedure as for scenario one.
+When assessing data generated under scenario two, we followed the same approach but allowed two separate rates of for transitions in the discrete trait, made no assumptions on the original state at the root of the tree, allowed for two rates in the evolution of the discrete trait (from 1 to 2 and 2 to 1), and pruned no data.
+In assessing the data from scenario three we followed the same procedure as for scenario one.

 For comparison with existing approaches we used two approaches.
 First, we applied the threshold model as implemented in phytools.
 This approach allowed us to test for a correlation between our continuous character and the discrete character by inferring an underlying continuous value that we observe as a discretely expressed character.
 Second, we discretized our continuous character at the median value and applied Pagel’s test for correlation of discrete character also implemented in phytools.
 Below we show the performance of our approach with the simulated data, reporting both false positive rate and power.
-Tests were considered statistically significant at a p-value ≤ 0.05 for data analyzed under scenario one and four but at a p-value of ≤ 0.025 for scenarios two and three.
+Tests were considered statistically significant at a p-value ≤ 0.05 for data analyzed under scenario one and four but at a p-value of ≤ 0.025 for scenario two.
 The reduction in p-value accounts for the fact that we do not have an apriori hypothesis about whether it is high or low values that lead to significant differences in the rate of evolution in the discrete character.
 All analyses were completed with RStudio version 1.1.463 running R version 3.5.2 on a windows computer with 16GB of 1200 MHz RAM and a 3.2 GHz processor (R Development Core Team 2013; Team 2015).

 RESULTS

-Simulated Data

-Scenario one

-Unidirectional change in the discrete character
+Scenario one - Unidirectional change in the discrete character